Frequently Asked Questions

 Yes.
 Photographs can be taken, however please keep in mind the following:

 - As per museum rules, your camera’s flash must remain off at all times.

 - As per our arrangement with the museum and in view of certain copyright restrictions, we also require that such pictures be for personal use only.
 We encourage you to share your experience with family and friends, so private use of your photos is fine.
 However, no tour participant may duplicate or reproduce the tour contents and/or exhibits for others to use.
-This includes, but is not limited to, distributing copies of your photos on CD/DVD, video tape, digital presentation, and internet photo or video sharing.
+This includes, but is not limited to, distributing copies of your photos on digital media of any kind, or sharing them electronically.

-As per the museums rules, no audio or video recording is allowed in the museum.
+As per the museums rules, no audio or video recording is allowed in the museum at any point.

 Questions About Planning the MET Museum